mattdamon1868/mattdamon1868/README.md

-# Hey I'm Dylan James-Kavanaugh 👋🤖
+# Hey I'm Dylan 👋🤖

 Robotics engineer with a background in Mechatronics and Mechanical engineering focused in robotic control and autonomy.
 I am interested in autonomy, sensor fusion, and robot learning for autonomous systems.
 If you are in the *robotics software*, *motion control*, or *autonomy engineering* space I would love to connect.